Universemul/flashdb/ADR/architecture.md

 The Storage handler handles the sharding and the way to hash the data.
 It doesn't care about the storage format.

-If you want more informations about it, go to the `Storage ADR`.
+If you want more informations about it, go to the [Storage ADR](storage_architecture.md)

 ## Consequences